 It’s a tough style to get right.
-When found footage really took off, every movie was designed to fit that format and it’s not something that works for every genre.
+When found footage really took off, every movie was designed to fit that format and it’s not something that works for every film.
 Most features don’t need to be found footage.
 It can reek of insincerity and studio interference when a film is forced to fit that style.

 There was a time when we were just getting the (terrible) found footage versions of Rosemary’s Baby, Back to the Future, E.T., etc, all of which subsequently led to the inevitable bursting of the FF bubble.
 It also made FF harder to get right, but that didn’t mean nobody ever did.